chatsimple

 Contributed By: The US Coast Guard Auxiliary

-The US Coast Guard Auxiliary will conduct an 8 hour boating safety education course on Saturday, May 18, 2024 in Coos Bay.
+The US Coast Guard Auxiliary will conduct an 8 hour boating safety education course on Saturday, November 16, 2024 in Coos Bay.
 The course covers the basics of boating safety, required equipment, rules of the road, and Oregon boating laws.
 A test at the end of the course will qualify boaters for their Oregon Boater Education Card, under the Oregon Mandatory Boater Education Program.
 The Boater Education Card is required for all motorboat operators of all ages for boats over ten horsepower.
 Additional provisions apply to youths.
 The class is taught by certified US Coast Guard Auxiliary and Oregon State Marine Board instructors.
 The cost of the course and materials is $15.

-Pre-registration is required.
 To register for the class, please call (541) 267-6152.

 Read More